Video: how tax on rental income is calculated

 You'll also need to complete a tax return if your rental income is above £2,500 after deducting rental expenses.

-If you're running a trade, such as hotel, guesthouse or a B&B, you’re treated as being self-employed and need to fill in the self-employment pages.
+If you're running a trade, such as a hotel, guesthouse or a B&B, you’re treated as being self-employed and need to fill in the self-employment pages.

 This also applies if some of your income is treated as trading income (see rental income vs trading income, above).